ugrewer/APSIM_RotationTraining/docs/flexible cropping sequences.rst

 This attribute indicates that the method should be called whenever the *DoManagement* event is raised.
 The *DoManagement* event is raised once per day in APSIM, allowing us to perform daily calculations and updates.
 *Manager* scripts typically hook into *DoManagement* because it fires once per day and is designed for management actions (e.g., sowing, fertilizing, irrigation).

+Understanding the structure and functionality of the default *manager* script gives us a good first foundation to build customised *manager* scripts.

 Helper-Script: Crop Sequence Enforcer
 ++++++++++++++++++++++++++++++++++++++++